drewmarsh/joplin-recipe-scaler/README.md

 - #### ```original=``` and ```scaled=```

   - These **attributes** should be only used in one recipe card per note and the Markdown for this card should be at the **very top** of the note.
 They tell the plugin how many servings the original recipe made and how many servings you want to scale the recipe to.
-If you don't plan to use the recipe scaling feature, these **attributes**  can be ommited from the note entirely.
+If you don't plan to use the recipe scaling feature, these **attributes**  can be omitted from the note entirely.

 - #### ```label= value``` pairs